Isaac Touro

 When the American Revolution broke out, Touro was a Loyalist, and when the British captured Newport in 1776, he remained in the city with his wife Reyna and their children, while many of his Whig congregants fled.
 In 1779, he moved with the British to New York, but he had no means of supporting himself there, and was dependent on British charity, so in 1782 he moved to Kingston, Jamaica, where he died in 1783.

 His sons Abraham and Judah were renowned philanthropists.

 Touro College named for the Touro family

-Touro College, chartered in New York State in 1970, takes its name from the Touro family of Judah Touro and his father Isaac Touro.
-Judah Touro and Isaac Touro were Jewish community leaders of colonial America, who represent the ideals upon which Touro College bases its mission.
-Inspired by the democratic ethos enunciated by founding US President, George Washington at Newport, Rhode Island when he visited the Touro Synagogue in 1790, the Touro family provided major endowments for universities, the first free library on the North American continent, community health facilities in the United States, and pioneering settlements in Israel.
+Touro College, chartered in New York State in 1970, takes its name from the Touro family of Judah Touro and his father Isaac.
+Judah and Isaac Touro were Jewish community leaders of colonial America, who represent the ideals upon which Touro College bases its mission.
+Inspired by the democratic ethos enunciated by founding US President George Washington at Newport, Rhode Island, when he visited the Touro Synagogue in 1790, the Touro family provided major endowments for universities, the first free library in North America, community health facilities in the United States, and pioneering settlements in Israel.